Poutchouli/XLSCSV2SQL/README.md

 ### Phase 1 (Current Implementation)
 - **Drag & Drop CSV Import**: Simply drag CSV files onto the canvas to import them as database tables
+- **CSV Preview Modal**: Preview your data before import with configurable separator and header options
+- **Advanced CSV Parsing**: Powered by Papa Parse for robust CSV handling with automatic type detection
 - **Visual Node Interface**: Each imported table appears as a draggable node showing schema and row count
 - **In-Browser Database**: Powered by DuckDB-WASM running in a SharedWorker for optimal performance
 - **Real-time Data Processing**: Full SQL capabilities with no server required